 6. Don’t judge based on superficial crap

-Someone gets photographed with a hair out of place, no makeup or heaven forbid gets a new haircut.
+Someone gets photographed with hair out of place, no makeup, or heaven forbid gets a new haircut.
 Suddenly the Internet goes berserk, the television media erupts and the celebrity magazines go into overdrive.
-It seems everyone has an opinion – no matter what they look like or how they behave themselves?
+It seems everyone has an opinion – no matter what they look like or how they behave themselves.

 Honestly here is my take on the whole thing.
 A celebrity gets a new haircut.
 Maybe you like it, maybe you don’t – excellent you are entitled to your opinion – now move on and do it quickly.